• Skip to main content

 • Preheat oven to 400°.

-• Place pan in oven for about 10-20 minutes to finish cooking the meatballs through, cut one open to check.
+• Bake in the oven for about 10-20 minutes to finish cooking the meatballs through, cut one open to check.

 • At this point you can store the cooked meatballs in the freezer or fridge or put them into the sauce.